DragonQuestAPI/dragon-quest-api/README.md

 ### Credits

 - Maps ripped by Barubary from the spriters resource.
-- Enemy sprites taken from the dragon quest fan website.
+- Enemy sprites taken from the Dragon Quest Fan website.
 - Some sprites were ripped by NaorimSenchai.